Loft Conversion Ideas: 19 Amazing Projects to Inspire Your Attic Renovation

 Rather than introducing a brand new stairwell, the original ones were retained and now reaches the top floor master suite, which has been opened up completely with light pouring in from all directions.

-16. Multifunctional Loft Conversion
+17. Multifunctional Bedroom & Bathroom Loft Conversion Idea

 A Victorian terrace in south London had a maximum permitted development allowance of 40m³ to convert the loft, which was achieved with two dormers and a 2m head height, completed by Design and Build company Plus Rooms.